petheamey/scansource/README-IMPLEMENTED.md

 The call back function changes the UI.

 ## My Own Component
-I have implemented a Stop Watch with following features, using a function based React Component.
+I have implemented a Stop Watch with following features, using a function based React Component.<br>
-Start & Stop button
+Start & Stop button<br>
 Reset button.

 I have also implemented tests using Jest and Testing Library